-exoIL-12™ is an engEx™ therapeutic candidate expressing IL-12 on the surface of the exosome by molecular fusion to Codiak’s proprietary scaffold protein, PTGRFN.
+exoIL-12™ is an exosome therapeutic candidate engineered using our engEx™ Platform to display IL-12 in a fully active form on the surface via Codiak’s proprietary scaffold protein, PTGRFN.

 Developed via Codiak’s proprietary engEx Platform, exoIL-12 is designed to generate local and systemic anti-tumor activity without systemic drug exposure.
 Historically, preclinical and clinical studies of IL-12 have shown a potent anti-tumor immune-response as a single agent through activation of T cells and NK cells.
 While the biological rationale for IL-12 as a cancer treatment has been encouraging, its utility has been severely limited due to an inability to consistently retain IL-12 locally and manage potentially serious adverse events caused by systemic exposure.
 In Codiak’s preclinical studies, the anti-tumor immune activity with exoIL-12 allowed for reduced IL-12 doses to achieve local and systemic tumor shrinkage and showed dose dependent injection-site retention and no measurable systemic exposure of IL-12.